stokito/fortress-lang/README.txt

 called on the given file and the results are stored in a cache directory (by default this cache is kept in default_repository/caches in the root of your Fortress distribution).
 No user-visible object file is generated.
-(At present, the static checker has limited functionality.
-Most significantly, static type errors are not yet signaled.)
 A file with suffix .fsi should contain a single API definition.
 The name of the API should match the name of the file.
 Similarly, a file with the suffix .fss should contain a single component definition.
 The name of the component should match the name